vastgroup/vast-tools/README.md

-Probably the most important extra options to consider are ``-r PROB (--prob)``, ``-m MINDIFF (--minDiff)`` and ``-e MINREADS (--minReads)`` These represent the stringency criterion for visual output and filtering of input to STDOUT The ``-r`` flag represents the minimal probability of acceptance that is required to consider a comparison to be 'believable'.
+Probably the most important extra options to consider are ``-r PROB (--prob)``, ``-m MINDIFF (--minDiff)`` and ``-e MINREADS (--minReads)`` These represent the stringency criterion for visual output and filtering of input to STDOUT.

+The ``-r`` flag represents the minimal probability of acceptance that is required to consider a comparison to be 'believable'.
 By default this is 0.9, but it can be increased depending on stringency requirements.

 The ``-m`` flag represents the minimum difference between psi1 and psi2 that you will accept, such that we are are sure with at least probability ``-r`` that there is a difference of at least ``-m``.

 The ``-e`` flag specifies the minimum number of reads for a sample/event to be compared.
 In cases where the prior distribution has been methodically calculated and/or is believable beyond an uninformative prior (like the uniform default),